dablockdao/polkadot-ecosystem/dot-news/src/content/docs/guides/introduction-to-polkadot-light-clients-guide.md

 ### Key Features of Substrate Connect:

-1. **Browser-Based Light Clients**: Substrate Connect allows light clients to run directly in the browser, making it easier for users to interact with P[**olkadot-based dApps** ](https://dablock.com/dapps/)without the need for additional software installations.
+1. **Browser-Based Light Clients**: Substrate Connect allows light clients to run directly in the browser, making it easier for users to interact with **Polkadot-based dApps** without the need for additional software installations.
 2. **JavaScript Integration**: Developers can integrate [**Substrate Connect**](https://docs.substrate.io/learn/light-clients-in-substrate-connect/) into their applications using JavaScript, enabling seamless interaction with the Polkadot network through light clients.
-3. **Multi-Chain Support**: Substrate Connect supports multiple chains within the [**Polkadot ecosystem**](https://dablock.com/ecosystem/), including Kusama, Westend, and Rococo, allowing dApps to interact with various blockchains using a single light client.
+3. **Multi-Chain Support**: Substrate Connect supports multiple chains within the **Polkadot ecosystem**, including Kusama, Westend, and Rococo, allowing dApps to interact with various blockchains using a single light client.
 4. **No Centralized Dependencies**: By eliminating the need for centralized RPC nodes, Substrate Connect enhances the decentralization of dApps, ensuring that users can interact with the blockchain in a trustless manner.

 Implementing Polkadot Light Clients with Substrate Connect